Gap Years, Community Volunteering

 In your free time:

 Your monastery will be based in Kathmandu.
 You can arrange to take days off to explore Nepal and some of its world famous attractions - rafting on the Tibetan border, trekking the Annapurna circuit, kayaking along the Himalayan River, or even bungee jumping with the longest free-fall bungee jump in the world.

-Almost every month of the year festivals take place in Nepal.
+Festivals take place in Nepal almost every month of the year.
 The main festival in Nepal is Dashian, usually in November.
 If you're lucky enough to be around during some of these festivals you'll be able to celebrate them with your host family and fellow volunteers.

 Accommodation and Food

 - Shared accommodation is provided with a local host family or inside the monastery.

 - To keep things comfy, volunteers are required to bring their own sleeping bag.